-Terry W. Carter, Executive Vice President-Exploration and Production, joined the Company in January 2001.
+Terry W. Carter, Executive Vice President - Exploration and Production, joined the Company in 2001.
 From 1999 to 2001, Mr. Carter provided consulting services to independent oil companies.
 From 1976 to 1999, Mr. Carter was employed by Oryx Energy Company, holding a variety of positions including Planning Manager, Development Manager and Manager of Drilling.
 Mr. Carter received a Bachelor of Science degree in Petroleum Engineering from Tulsa University.
+Mr. Carter has tendered his resignation effective May 1, 2003.

 Eddie M. LeBlanc III, Senior Vice President and Chief Financial Officer, joined the Company in 2000.
 Previously, Mr. LeBlanc was a founder of Interstate Natural Gas Company, which merged into Coho Energy in 1994.
 At Coho, Mr. LeBlanc served as Senior Vice President and Chief Financial Officer.
-Mr. LeBlanc's twenty-six years of experience include assignments in the oil and gas subsidiaries of Celeron Corporation and Goodyear Tire and Rubber.
+Mr. LeBlanc's twenty-seven years of experience include assignments in the oil and gas subsidiaries of Celeron Corporation and Goodyear Tire and Rubber.
 Prior to his industry experience, Mr. LeBlanc was with a national accounting firm.
-Mr. LeBlanc is a certified public accountant, a chartered financial analyst, and received a Bachelor of Science degree from University of Southwestern Louisiana.
+Mr. LeBlanc is a certified public accountant and a chartered financial analyst.
+He received a Bachelor of Science degree from the University of Southwestern Louisiana.

 Herbert A. Newhouse, Senior Vice President - Gulf Coast, joined the Company in 1998.
-Previously, Mr. Newhouse served as Executive Vice President of Domain Energy Corporation.
-Prior to joining Domain, Mr. Newhouse was with Tenneco for over 17 years.
+Previously, Mr. Newhouse served as Executive Vice President of Domain Energy Corporation in 1997.
+Prior to joining Domain, Mr. Newhouse was with Tenneco for over 17 years and North Central Oil Corporation for 5 years.
 He has over 30 years of operational and managerial experience in oil and gas exploration and production.
 Mr. Newhouse received a Bachelor of Science degree in Chemical Engineering from Ohio State University.

-Chad L. Stephens, Senior Vice President - Southwest, joined the Company in 1990.
+Chad L. Stephens, Senior Vice President - Corporate Development, joined the Company in 1990.
 Previously, Mr. Stephens was with Duer Wagner & Co., an independent oil and gas producer, since 1988.
 Prior thereto, Mr. Stephens was an independent oil operator in Midland, Texas for four years.
 From 1979 to 1984, Mr. Stephens was with Cities Service Company and HNG Oil Company.
 Mr. Stephens received a Bachelor of Arts Degree in Finance and Land Management from the University of Texas.

 Rodney L. Waller, Senior Vice President and Secretary, joined the Company in 1999.
 Previously, Mr. Waller had been with Snyder Oil Corporation, now part of Devon Energy Corporation, since 1977, where he served as a Senior Vice President.
-Before joining SOCO, Mr. Waller was employed by Arthur Andersen.
+Before joining SOCO, Mr. Waller was with Arthur Andersen & Co.
 Mr. Waller is a certified public accountant and petroleum landman.
-He received a Bachelor of Arts degree from Harding University.
+Mr. Waller serves as a director of Great Lakes Energy Partners, LLC.
+He received a Bachelor of Arts degree in Accounting from Harding University.